-This finding can be made, in that the proposed wireless communication facility will comply with all FCC regulations and will be flush mounted and painted to match the existing building so that the visual impact to neighboring properties will be minimal.
+This finding can be made, in that the proposed wireless communication facility will comply with all FCC regulations and a fiberglass covering, textured and painted to match the existing building, will screen the antennas so that the visual impact to neighboring properties will be minimal.
 The proposed wireless communication facility will require a building and electrical permit to ensure structural safety and energy conservation.
 Security measures will be required to prevent people from accessing the antennas or equipment cabinets.